wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 You will be pleased to hear that we will not be covering any stats in these practicals (you should already have mastered stats by now).
 However, do not relax too much, as these practicals will move fairly quickly, and you will need to stay focused in order to do well in the final exam.
 Refer back to your notes from last year, make use of R’s help system (and Google), your neighbour, and if you're really stuck don't be afraid to ask a demonstrator.

-This practical is a short reminder of the basics of R that you covered last year.

 ## The environment